Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Dr. Esposito received his doctorate degree in clinical psychology and master’s degree in counseling psychology from The Adler School of Professional Psychology.
 He completed his clinical internship at Wichita State University Counseling and Testing Center as well as his postdoctoral training in preventative health psychology at Wichita State University.
 He has a wide array of experience working with college students and has specific interests in anxiety, depression, interpersonal issues, substance use issues, mind/body health, preventative wellness, performance anxiety/performance enhancement, and sports psychology.
 Dr. Esposito is a member of the American Psychological Association (APA).

 Charla Johnson joined the Counseling Center in February 2009.
-Charla earned her Bachelor’s Degree from Chicago State University in Psychology and is currently working toward her Master of Arts in Human Services Counseling.
+Charla earned her Bachelor’s Degree from Chicago State University in Psychology and her Master of Arts in Human Services Counseling from Liberty University.
 During her spare time Charla enjoys traveling, reading, cooking, and spending time with family and friends.

 Margaret Lally, Senior Secretary

 Margaret Lally joined the Counseling Center in December 2013.
 Margaret attended the Southwest School of Business where she studied Business Administration.
 She has worked as a legal secretary and administrative assistant in the Chicago area as well as in her own community.
 Margaret enjoys spending her spare time with her family and friends.
 She is a Chicago sports fan and loves to read.